COURSE OFFERINGS & COURSE REGISTRATION

 School of International and Public Affairs (via SSOL)

-When SIPA announces the classes available for cross-registration for the Summer 2021 semester, they will be posted here.
-Courses pre-approved for SUMA will be included in the course listing document and assigned to curriculum areas.
-We do not yet know which courses are likely to be made available or when course announcements will be posted to by SIPA, but we expect that they will begin in late April with additional courses added through the start of each summer session.
+When SIPA announces the classes available for cross-registration for each semester, they will be posted here.
+Courses pre-approved for SUSC will be included in the course listing document and assigned to curriculum areas.
+We do not yet know which courses are likely to be made available or when course announcements will be posted to by SIPA, but we expect that they will begin in early January with additional courses added through the start of the term.
 You can check here for updates.

 Columbia Business School

 The Columbia Business School (CBS) does not use SSOL.
 CBS cross-registration instructions will be posted to the cross-registration page when they are announced.
-Based on previous years, a tentative list of available courses should be posted in April and the cross-registration application will become available at the end of April.
 Please check the cross-registration page regularly for updates.

 Graduate School of Arts and Sciences (via SSOL)